cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 * a protocol **version**: `1.1`
 * **headers**: key-value pairs adding additional information to the request

+There are many HTTP methods available as part of the protocol, but the most important ones are:

+* `GET`
+  * retrieve a specific resource from the server
+  * optional arguments are sent in URL query
+  * should not modify data on the server
+* `POST`
+  * send data to the server, creating or updating a resource
+  * arguments are sent in body of request
+  * can modify data on the server

 #### Response

 Similarly, a response has this format: